The Gauss--skizze decomposition is a Goresky-MacPherson stratification

 \section{Introduction}

 The decomposition of the space of configurations of $n$ marked points on the complex plane has been considered for over more than fifty years~\cite{FoN62} and has lead to many important works~\cite{{Ar69},{CMS08},{CPS01},{Coh73A},{Fu70},{Gor78},{FaN62},{Va78}}.
 The braid group $\mathcal{B}_n$ with $n$ strands and the space $\dpol_{n}$ of degree $n$ complex monic polynomials with distinct roots are objects which are deeply connected: the space $\dpol_{n}$ is a $K (\pi, 1)$ of fundamental group $\mathcal{B}_n$.
-The richness of their interactions allows each object to provide information on the other.
+The richness of their interactions allows each object to provide information about the other.
 In particular, one may use the space $\dpol_{n}$ to give a description of braids with $n$ strands.
 By means of a spectral sequence V. Arnold~\cite{Ar69} gives a method to calculate the integral cohomology of the braid group.
-An other version was given by D.B.
-Fuks~\cite{Fu70}, which allows to have the cohomology of the braid group with values in $\mathbb{Z}_{2}$.
+Another version was given by D.B.
+Fuks~\cite{Fu70}, which allows one to calculate the cohomology of the braid group with values in $\mathbb{Z}_{2}$.
 This latter approach was further on developed in a more general way by F.V.
 Vainshtein~\cite{Va78} using Bockstein homomorphisms.
-Many other results followed more recently, namely by V. Lin, F. Cohen~\cite{Coh73A} and A. Goryunov~\cite{Gor78}.
-In very close subjects we can also cite works of De Concini, D. Moroni, C. Procesi, M. Salvetti~\cite{CPS01,CMS08}.
+More recent results on the topic have appeared in the works of V. Lin, F. Cohen~\cite{Coh73A} and A. Goryunov~\cite{Gor78}.
+For results more closely related to ours, we also mention the work of C. De Concini, D. Moroni, C. Procesi, M. Salvetti~\cite{CPS01,CMS08}.

 In spite of an abundant literature concerning this subject, we give a new approach to the configuration space of $n$ marked points on $\C$ and thus on the moduli space $\M_{0,n}$ of $n$ marked points on the Riemann sphere $\mathbb{P}^1$.
-We develop in this paper the {\it real}-geometry on the canonical stratifications of the spaces $\M_{0,n}$, which gives a new insight on \cite{CoMa,De,Ke,KoMa,Ma99}.
+In this paper, we develop the {\it real}-geometry of the canonical stratification of the space $\M_{0,n}$, which gives a new insight on \cite{CoMa,De,Ke,KoMa,Ma99}.

 To be more precise, the aim is to present a real-algebraic stratification of the parametrizing $\C$–scheme of $\M_{0,n}$.
 We show that it is a {\it Goresky--MacPherson stratification}.
 This highlights real-geometry properties of $\M_{0,n}$ and thus gives a different approach to this object.